 10. Reuse or Recycle Your Tree

-Believe it or not, buying real Christmas trees makes for a more eco-friendly holiday than artificial ones.
+Believe it or not, buying real Christmas trees makes for a more eco-friendly holiday than artificial one plastic trees.
 While you would think cutting down real trees every year is less green than using the same artificial one year after year, it’s actually the opposite.
 It’s even been found that you would have to own your fake tree for 20 years for it to be more sustainable than a real one.

 The reason for this is because many artificial trees are shipped overseas to North America from China.
 This results in an increase of carbon emissions.
 Because fake trees are made out of a special kind of plastic, many are non-recyclable while real trees are easy to re-use or recycle.
 Also, buying real trees supports tree farms who keep their land covered in a healthy forest habitat!
 It’s basically a win all around.
 With this easy sustainability tip you are on your way to going green for Christmas.